 What services does Calmare Therapy NJ USA offer?

-Clinical Director Dr. Michael Cooney has treated more than 1,000 patients since he began offering Calmare in 2011.
+Clinical Director Dr. Michael Cooney has treated more than 1,000 patients since he began providing Calmare scrambler therapy in 2011.

 Who should use the Calmare® MC-5A device?

-Calmare®’s scramber therapy treatment has been effective in treating multiple types of chronic pain, including the conditions noted below.
+Calmare®’s scrambler therapy treatment has been effective in treating multiple types of chronic pain, including the conditions noted below.
 Please contact our office to discuss if your condition may be appropriate for treatment.

 Patients with a pacemaker or defibrillator